 The other companies named in Apple’s statement are Hynix, Samsung Electronics and Toshiba.
 Samsung is currently leading the market leadiner, according to

-by market research firm iSuppli Corp. iSuppli estimates that Samsung held more than 50 percent of the NAND flash memory market as of the end of the third quarter.
+a recent report by market research firm iSuppli Corp. iSuppli estimates that Samsung held more than 50 percent of the NAND flash memory market as of the end of the third quarter.

 Micron and Intel’s new venture is called IM Flash Technologies, LLC.
 The companies said that “a significant portion of each of their share” of output will be dedicated to Apple’s needs.